bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-05-05-ill-sleep-when-im-dead.md

 We do tend to remain the same.
 Even religious conversions simply take the same characteristics, the same anger, and transform them into... well, in the case of fundamentalism, something lethal.
 The process of maturing is the only thing that’s fun about existing, and the accumulation of knowledge is the most wonderful thing about that process.
 That changes you, but the core self is still there.

-_One of the things that lets down the Stallone version of_ Get Carter _is the moment of epiphany where he suddenly develops a sensitive side._
+_One of the things that lets down the Stallone version of Get Carter is the moment of epiphany where he suddenly develops a sensitive side._

 Carter, like most criminals, is sentimental.
 He may loathe his family, but family is it.
 There’s a coldness at the heart of many middle-class families, which is why we often want to escape them, but with working-class people the idea of family is inculcated.
 Will is sentimental about his brother Davey, yet he fucked off earlier without telling him.
 Intuiting something has happened, he comes back and is again moved by his love for Davey.
 But he’s too late.

-Interview by Stephen Chibnall, _Sight & Sound_, September 2003
+**Interview by Stephen Chibnall, _Sight & Sound_, September 2003**

-<![endif]-->
+<br><br>

 **I’LL SLEEP WHEN I’M DEAD**
 _Director_: Mike Hodges
 ©: Will & Co Productions Ltd
-_Presented by_: Revere Pictures,
-Seven Arts Pictures
+_Presented by_: Revere Pictures,  Seven Arts Pictures
 _Executive Producer_: Roger Marino
-_Co-executive Producers_:
-Robert O. Kaplan, Richard E. Johnson, Trisha Van Klaveren
+_Co-executive Producers_:  Robert O. Kaplan, Richard E. Johnson, Trisha Van Klaveren
-_Produced by_: Mike Kaplan,
+_Produced by_: Mike Kaplan,  Michael Corrente
-Michael Corrente
 _Co-producer_: Marisa Polvino
 _Line Producer_: Eliza Mellor
 _Unit Manager_: Louise Rowe